-Ref Pg No Policy Para/Table/ Figure/Bullet Proposed modification Deletions Additions MM1 12 MK1 Delete policy.
-MM2 13 Para 4.6 Delete Paragraph 4.6 and replace with new section entitled "Review of Plan:MK" with text to read as follows: Review of Plan:MK As outlined in the strategic objectives of Plan:MK, Milton Keynes Council is committed to realising the city's potential as the hub of the Cambridge-Milton Keynes-Oxford growth corridor, responding positively to the aspirations of the Council's MK Futures 2050 programme, the Council Plan 2016-2020 and the NIC report 'Partnering for Prosperity', to expand the City to a population of approximately 500,000 people by 2050.
+Ref Pg No Policy Para/Table/ Figure/Bullet Proposed modification Deletions Additions Reason for proposed modification MM1 12 MK1 Delete policy.
+The policy essentially repeats NPPF, para 14 and its inclusion in the plan is neither necessary nor justified.
+MM2 13 Para 4.6 Delete Paragraph 4.6 and replace with new section entitled "Review of Plan:MK" with text to read as follows: Review of Plan:MK As outlined in the strategic objectives of Plan:MK, Milton Keynes Council is committed to realising the city's potential as the hub of the Cambridge-Milton Keynes-Oxford growth corridor, responding positively to the aspirations of the Council's MK Futures 2050 programme, the Council Plan 2016-2020 and the NIC report 'Partnering for Prosperity', to expand the City to a population of approximately 590,000 people by 2050.
 It is recognised that to achieve this transformational level of growth, a coordinated, strategic approach which involves joint working with neighbouring authorities will be required.
 To this end, Milton Keynes Council is already undertaking a joint Strategic Growth Study in partnership with Aylesbury Vale District Council and South Northamptonshire Council to assess how transformational growth can be delivered in this area, alongside the provision of local and strategic infrastructure and mechanisms to support delivery.
 Once completed, the study will inform the preparation of Milton Keynes Council's Strategy for 2050 which will provide a framework for how the aspirational levels of growth supported by the Council should be delivered, to be translated into future reviews of the Local Plan.
 This study may also form the basis for a potential cross-boundary, joint strategic plan on a wider geography.
-Given the ongoing nature of this work and the need for clarity on a range of issues, including the delivery of national infrastructure projects and discussions with Commisse these growth aspirations.
-Milton Keynes Council is therefore committing, as outlined in Policy DSO, to an early review of Plan:MK, with the intention that a draft plan containing strategic policies will be submitted to Government for examination no later than the end of 2022.
-Determined through ongoing discussions with neighbouring authorities and government fits may take the form of a joint strategic p
+Given the ongoing nature of this work and the need for clarity on a range of issues, including the delivery of national infrastructure projects and discussions with Government around potential housing and/or new settlement deals in the growth corridor, it was considered premature for Plan:MK for formalise these growth aspirations.
+Milton Keynes Council is therefore committing, as outlined in Policy DS0, to an early review of Plan:MK, with the intention that a draft plan containing strategic policies will be submitted to Government for examination no later than the end of 20 Text to support new Policy on review of Plan:MK, to provide the context for an early review.